-Kofi Kunkpe is an Ewe master drummer from the Volta Region of Ghana.
-He is passionate about the maintenance of traditional culture in helping to improve the lives of the people of Ghana.
+Kofi Kunkpe is an Ewe master drummer and multi-instrumentalist from the Volta Region of Ghana.

 As a child Kofi studied a wide range of instruments at Peter King College of Music in Elobo, Nigeria.
 At 16 he returned to Ghana to study traditional drumming and dance with Agoro Theatre Company in Cape Coast.
 He became a professional member of the group in 1998.

-Working with Agoro, Kofi travelled throughout Ghana and to Burkina Faso, promoting, performing and teaching traditional dance and drumming.
-Since this time he has performed and taught with a wide variety of Ghanaian and international companies including Asanti Dance Theatre (Ghana / Australia), African Footprints International (Ghana) and Wild Moves International (Australia).
-He also worked with Anansi Travel NGO (USA) as their djembe instructor between 2004 and 2012.
+Working with Agoro Kofi travelled throughout West Africa, promoting, performing and teaching traditional culture.
+Since this time he has performed and taught with a wide variety of Ghanaian and international companies including Asanti Dance Theatre (Ghana/Australia), African Footprints International (Ghana) and Wild Moves International (Australia).

 From 2007 to 2010 Kofi was employed as the Performing Arts Group manager of the Freespirit Foundation (Poland) in Moree, Ghana, teaching performing arts to disadvantaged children from the region.

 In 2004 and 2006 Kofi toured to New York to perform with the Elemina Dance Ensemble (Ghana).

 In 2012 Kofi moved to the Yarra Valley in Warburton, Victoria, Australia.
 Since this time he has performed and taught extensively throughout metropolitan and regional Victoria and New South Wales.
 He conducts regular classes in his hometown of Warburton and works as a percussionist with many of Melbourne's best African performers.
 Kofi is a skilled bass player who plays regularly with some of Melbourne's best African and contemporary musicians.